vtex-apps/KI-1089066/README.md

 There are two cases where it is necessary to sort by GIFT in order to allow create the order.
 - *Case 1 - When there are more than 20 items in the orderform*: vcs.checkout-ui performs a sort by 'add_time' criteria.
 When this sorting condition exist, it does not allow to reorder by GIFT criteria.
 This solution intercepts the “add_time” request and replaces by GIFT criteria.
 The script must be added in the checkout customization ensuring that it is inserted when the DOM is loaded, before the first add_time sort is performed.
-- *Case 2 - Before closing the order at checkout*: this script change items ordination by "GIFT" criteria in payment step when coupon and taxes exists.
+- *Case 2 - Before closing the order at checkout*: this script change items ordination by "GIFT" criteria in payment step when coupon and taxes exists, Or when the length of items is greater than 20

 ```